At the best crappie fishing spots, you can catch these aggressive biters by the bucketloads when conditions are right.

 More Central and Eastern Oregon Crappie Fisheries

-Columbia River: Slower sections with less current, including boat basins, are good places to find crappie.
-The McNary Pool near Boardman is a good bet.
+Slower sections with less current, including boat basins, are good places to find crappie.
+The McNary Pool near Boardman and into the John Day Arm are good bets.

-Prineville Reservoir: The best crappie spot close to Bend and Prineville, fantastic some years but not as consistently good as the reservoirs listed higher in the first section of this article.
+The best crappie spot close to Bend and Prineville, absolutely fantastic some years but not as consistently good as the reservoirs listed higher in the first section of this article.
 See: Prineville Reservoir Fishing.

-You might like: Best Rods, Reels and Tackle for Crappie Fishing.
+You might also like: Best Rods, Reels and Tackle for Crappie Fishing.

 Return to Oregon Bass and Warmwater Fishing page